 PhD Study: Evaluating the impacts of Greater Manchester devolution on population health

-What are we trying to do?
+What were we trying to do?

-Why is it important?
+Why was it important?

 The decentralisation of health and social care from national to local levels is a consistent focus of policymakers as a way to meet the rising and diverging needs of local people, since it empowers local authorities to design locality-based policies better matched to their own circumstances rather than one size fits all nationwide policies.

-Greater Manchester has a strong commitment to reduce health and care inequalities; with Greater Manchester becoming a Marmot City Region that is committed to breaking down service silos and investing in prevention, including health behaviors and commissioned an independent report on inequalities which highlighted the presence of intersecting inequalities and the need to better understand their roles in shaping policy outcomes.
+Greater Manchester has a strong commitment to reduce health and care inequalities; with Greater Manchester becoming a Marmot City Region that is committed to breaking down service silos and investing in prevention, including health behaviours, and commissioned an independent report on inequalities which highlighted the presence of intersecting inequalities and the need to better understand their roles in shaping policy outcomes.

-How are we doing it?
+How did we do it?

 - What are the impacts of devolution on self-reported health outcomes, as measured by individuals’ experienced health and wellbeing?